openshift/machine-config-operator/docs/FAQ.md

 Another linkage between the two is booting an instance; in IaaS scenarios the "user data" field (managed by machineAPI) will contain a "pointer Ignition config" that points to the Machine Config Server.

 However, these repositories have distinct teams.
 Also, machineAPI is a derivative of a Kubernetes upstream project "cluster API", whereas the MCO is not.

+## Q: If I change something manually on the host, will the MCO revert it?

+Usually, no.  Today, the MCO does not try to claim "exclusive" ownership over everything on the host system; it's just not feasible to do.

+If for example you write a daemonset that writes a custom systemd unit into e.g. `/etc/systemd/system`, or do so manually via `ssh`/`oc debug node` - OS upgrades will preserve that change (via libostree), and the MCO will not revert it.
+The MCO/MCD only changes files included in `MachineConfigs`, there is no code to look for "unknown" files.

+Another case today is that the SDN operator will extract some binaries from its container image and drop them in `/opt`.

+If a file that *is* managed by MachineConfig is changed, the MCD will detect this and go degraded.
+We go degraded rather than overwrite in order to avoid [reboot loops](https://github.com/openshift/machine-config-operator/pull/245).

+In the future, we would like to harden things more so that these things are more controlled, and ideally avoid having any persistent "unmanaged" state.
+But it will take significant work to get there; and the status quo means that we can support other operators such as SDN (and e.g. [nmstate](https://github.com/nmstate/kubernetes-nmstate)) that may control parts of the host without the MCO's awareness.